Child sex abuse in Britain is epidemic, UK inquiry says | Law-Order

 Child sex abuse in Britain is epidemic, UK inquiry says

-The inquiry was set up in July 2014 following a series of horrific revelations of abuse, some of which dated back decades, with the most notable involving the late BBC television star Jimmy Savile who after his death was revealed to be one of Britain's most prolific sex offenders.
-It has published 15 investigations and dozens of other reports, cataloguing details of appalling abuse at institutions including the Catholic Church, the Church of England, and Britain's political hub in Westminster.
+The inquiry was set up in July 2014 following a series of shocking abuse scandals, some of which dated back decades, with the most notable involving the late BBC television star Jimmy Savile.
+After his death in 2011, he was revealed to be one of Britain's most prolific sex offenders.
+The inquiry has published 15 investigations and dozens of other reports, cataloguing details of appalling abuse at institutions including the Catholic Church, the Church of England, and Britain's political hub in Westminster.

+REPUTATIONS PRIORITISED The investigations found the rich and well-connected had been treated differently to those who were poor, with "the prioritisation of reputation over the needs and safety of children".

-Politicians, church leaders and local social care bodies had ignored and actively covered up allegations to protect perpetrators and reputations, with police showing undue deference to those in public life, it said.
-The inquiry heard from 725 witnesses since hearings began in Feb.
-2017 and processed nearly 2.5 million pages of evidence.
+"Deference was often shown to people of prominence including councillors, MPs (members of parliament) and leading clergy by those whose job it was to investigate allegations," Jay said.
+"Even when they tried to investigate thoroughly, they were often told by their superiors to back off."
+The inquiry heard from 725 witnesses during 325 hearings which began in Feb.
+2017, processing nearly 2.5 million pages of evidence.
 More than 6,000 victims and survivors of abuse also related their experiences to the inquiry's 'Truth Project'.

-Jay said the abuse involved children, babies and toddlers and was often accompanied by extreme violence and acts of sadism, causing physical pain.
+Jay said the abuse involved children, babies and toddlers often carried out by someone they knew and trusted, and accompanied by extreme violence and acts of sadism, causing agonising physical pain.
 "It is vile and degrading and its consequences are frequently life-long for the victims," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)